kevinkusky/mintbean_715/README.md

 # Animation and Keyboard

-For this Hackathon, our objetive was to use [Paper.js](http://paperjs.org/).
+For this Hackathon, our objetive was to implement any changes we saw fit to an [existing Hackathon project](https://yasamanloghmani.github.io/animation-game/) which is a piano app which utilizes [Paper.js](http://paperjs.org/).

-Finding a good idea to work on was really challenging, and It was my first time working with open source vector graphics scripting framework.

-I had a coding/art project mulling about in my head and thought this was a great opportunity to build it.
-I was thinking to combine canvas, animation and sound.
-So I decided to create this [project](https://yasamanloghmani.github.io/animation-game/)
+The existing product combined canvas, animation and sound.
+To add-on, I implemented several features to improve user functionality.

+*To simplify the instructions, the keyboard shortcuts were placed on each cooresponding key.
+This should allow most users to play the instrument more intuitively.

+*Secondly, to improve the user experience, the app was fixed to not scroll Which is aimed to allow the user to be able to remain focused on the virtual keyboard.
+Additionally, the colors were refactored in an effort to stand out more.

 ![main](https://imgur.com/wahFo5M.png)